techidaily/site-games-able/source/_posts/digging-deep-into-downloading-minecraft-dungeons.md

  Like other Bedrock editions, if your downloaded map uses the .mcworld extension, all you have to do is run it, and Minecraft will load the new map.

  If you have an older map in a .zip format, you'll need to convert it to a .mcworld file.
-This consists of[extracting the zip file on your iPhone](https://www.makeuseof.com/tag/open-zips-compressed-archives-iphone-ipad/) and compressing its content as a .mcworld file.
+This consists of [extracting the zip file on your iPhone](https://www.makeuseof.com/tag/open-zips-compressed-archives-iphone-ipad/) and compressing its content as a .mcworld file.

 1. Open the map file.
 2. Extract the files.